 The hosts Daniele and her husband were very kind and warm.
-Though Daniele was unwell when I visited, I was in touch with her husband who was very sweet and took care of every need despite Daniele’s health problem.
+Though Daniele was unwell when I visited, I was in touch with her husband who took care of every need despite Daniele’s health problem.
 Every day he asked me what time I would like to have breakfast.
 He made sure I got my fair share of privacy when I came back to my room in the evening.
-It was a very pleasant experience staying in this house knowing that Daniele and her husband were across the hall in their flat for any emergency or issues.
+It was a very pleasant experience staying in this house knowing that Daniele and her husband were across the hall in their flat for any issues.

 Have you tried Airbnb??
 How was your experience??

 This osteria is just below Daniele’s lovely house.

 Overlooking the stark waters of the Adriatic, Castello di Miramare is on the edge of a cliff and is really a sight to behold!

 Castello di Miramare was built by Archduke Ferdinand Maximilan in 1860 for his wife, Charlotte of Belgium.
 To declare his love for her and make it a quiet retreat in the summer, he built 20 odd rooms.
 Now with an entry of EUR 6 you can almost visualize how the Archduke and his wife stayed away from the hustle and bustle.
 The grounds of the castle are free to explore and it is a treat to be away from Trieste for a while.
 Small ponds, rare plants and bubbling fountains makes it very grand!